LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 * Keep your Loop app in the background or your phone locked when possible
     * This protects against accidentally issuing a command
     * When phone is unlocked and Loop is in the foreground:
+        * Loop 3 updates the pod state every 30 sec (DASH) or 60 sec (Eros) in the foreground, compared to every 3 (DASH) or 5 (Eros) minutes in the background
         * Loop 2.2.x updates the pod state when CGM updates (approximately 5 minutes) - same as when app is in the background
-        * Loop 3 updates the pod state every 30 sec in the foreground, every 3 to 5 minutes in the background
     * Use an alternate display method such as [Nightscout](../nightscout/overview.md) or [Loop Follow](../nightscout/ns_crossref.md#loop-follow) instead of keeping the Loopers phone unlocked with Loop app open

 ## What do I do if a pod fails to pair?